Wholesaling Vs Retailing: What’s The Difference?

 Targeted Consumer Base

 You can get to know your customer base in great detail.
-You’re dealing with them directly so that you can get a sense of their preferences and their habits, and your business can respond quickly to that.
-Reporting in your business system is also very handy here – with the various customer, sales, and product reports, you can quickly see what your best sellers versus no sellers are.
+You’re dealing with them directly to get a sense of their preferences and habits, and your business can respond quickly.
+Reporting and analysis are also easy.
+You’ll be able to see who your best customers are, so perhaps you could target them with a personalised offer.

-Full Control Over the Brand
+Total Control Over the Brand

 Price and Profit Margin